AxelSchneewind/euclidean-shopa-approximation/README.md

 cmake -B cmake-build-release -S . -DCMAKE_BUILD_TYPE=Release
 cmake --build cmake-build-release --target all
 ```
-(sorry about the high compilation time and the warnings)
+Sorry about the high compilation time ;-)

 The following executables are provided: